dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     Uuid: 695b661d-2a55-4f94-b22e-40a9db79c01a
     State: Peer in Cluster (Connected)

-Before you can use the second cluster two tasks have to be accomplished:
+Before you can use the second cluster two tasks have to be accomplished so we can use both distinctively:

 1. The *StorageClass* for the first cluster has to be updated to point the first cluster's UUID,